petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 before attempting to run any plotting procedures, so the whole thing only takes a call to `calkit run`.

+I ended up adding two sections to the README: one for reproducing the results and one for reusing the results.
+It's kind of crazy I didn't do this from the start, but I was simply focused on ensuring the materials were openly available, not necessarily that they would be easy to use.

 ## Conclusions

+Simply providing the code and data without documentation is better than nothing, and many papers don't even go that far.
+However,
+we should actually go further.
+Every project should describe the steps both to reproduce and reuse the outputs.

 ### On reproducibility